exercism/problem-specifications/README.md

 There are three metadata files:

-* `description.md` - the basic problem description
+- `description.md` - the basic problem description
-* `metadata.yml` - additional information about the problem, such as where it came from
+- `metadata.yml` - additional information about the problem, such as where it came from
-* `canonical-data.json` - standardized test inputs and outputs that can be used to implement the problem
+- `canonical-data.json` - standardized test inputs and outputs that can be used to implement the problem

 ## Exercises

-The following must apply to all exercise:
+The following applies to all exercise:

-- Exercises must contain tests that cover the public interface of the exercise (also thought of as "application tests").
+- Exercises _must_ contain tests that cover the public interface of the exercise (also thought of as "application tests").
-- Exercises may contain tests that cover the private or lower-level interface of the exercise (sometimes refered to as "library tests").
+- Exercises _may_ contain tests that cover the private or lower-level interface of the exercise (sometimes refered to as "library tests").

 ## Test Data (canonical-data.json)

 This data can be incorporated into test programs manually or extracted by a program.

 - Test cases are immutable, which means that once a test case has been added, it never changes.
 There are two exceptions:
   - The `comments` field _can_ be mutated and thus does not require adding a new test case when changing its value.